 Thailand

-Over the past five decades, the ICRC has worked in Thailand to deliver humanitarian assistance both locally and in neighbouring countries, while also promoting humanitarian principles and international laws and standards applicable locally.
+Over the past five decades, the International Committee of the Red Cross (ICRC) has worked in Thailand to deliver humanitarian assistance both locally and in neighbouring countries, while also promoting humanitarian principles and international laws and standards applicable locally.

 An ICRC first-aid training.